Taylor-Schechter Genizah Research Unit.

 Life in Fragments: Stories from the Cairo Genizah, a 5-episode series for BBC Radio 3's 'The Essay'.

 Produced by Nightjar, the show features five researchers from the Unit offering a personal take on life in Medieval Cairo.
 To listen to the episodes, click here.

-The two latest issues of Genizah Fragments, the Unit’s twice-yearly newsletter, are now available to read and download here.
+The latest issue (October 2014) of Genizah Fragments, the Unit’s twice-yearly newsletter, is now available to read and download here.

 Have you found our website or databases useful?
 Would you like to make a donation to further Genizah research and the production of online Genizah resources at Cambridge?
 You can now give securely online via the Cambridge University Development Office.
 Please follow this link.